Skip to contents

 Value

-The input comparisons tibble with an additional winner column containing "A" or "B" for each pair.
+The input comparisons tibble with an additional winner column containing "A", "B", or (when allow_ties = TRUE) "tie" for each pair.

 Details